bbauska/LFS170x/readme.md

 The only thing that ever gets kept in here is your private key.
 And a private key - public key work together so that I can use a private key to sign, digitally sign, any message.
 You can then take the public key, which anyone can know, and use that to verify that my specific private key was the one that actually signed that message.
 And so, you can know without a doubt that I'm the one who created that message, that no one was pretending to be me sending this message.

 And this is how it works trading digital currencies back and forth.

 If I decide I'm going to pay you three bitcoins and I'm gonna do it out of this hardware wallet or any software wallet, any kind of digital currency, the only thing that's kept on this device is my private key and it never leaves, and so, that means if I want to send you some money, all I'm doing is accessing the private key on this device to sign a message that gets transmitted to the blockchain, that says I'm paying you some bitcoin or some ether or some litecoin, and my public key is used to verify that that message actually did come from the wallet that says it did.

 And this is how we trade cryptocurrencies back and forth, and that's what makes the concept of a digital wallet a little bit different.
 If I happen to lose this, I haven't lost the money that's in it, because there's no money ever in it.
 All that money is is just a record on the blockchain, and, as long as I can recover that private key somehow, I can just get a new device, start using my private key again and keep right on trading.

 So, that's how public and private keys fit into blockchain; a very key component just to understand that they're used to sign and verify any transactions that you make.

-Zero-Knowledge Proof (ZKP)
+##### Zero-Knowledge Proof (ZKP)
 Zero-knowledge proofs authenticate parties without the need to widely transmit private information online.
 A zero-knowledge proof (ZKP) is a cryptographic method that allows a party (the prover) to prove to another party (the verifier) that a given statement is true, without conveying any additional information.

 Let's review an example.
 Let's say there are two toy cars, identical in shape and size, except, one is red and one is blue.
 Jerry, who is color-blind, holds the toy cars behind his back.
 Jerry then shows one of the cars to Sam.
 Jerry then hides that car behind his back and shows Sam the other car.
 Sam can consistently detect the switch because the cars are different colors, but he never has to reveal the color of the cars to Jerry in order to prove the secret.

-Zero-Knowledge Proof (Cave Example)
+##### Zero-Knowledge Proof (Cave Example)
-In this section, we're going to talk about a cybersecurity idea in blockchain known as "Zero-Knowledge Proofs".
+In this section, we're going to talk about a cybersecurity idea in blockchain known as **"Zero-Knowledge Proofs"**.
 Zero-Knowledge Proofs are exactly what the name implies - they allow me to prove to another party that I have a certain piece of knowledge without revealing what that knowledge is.
 Zero-Knowledge Proofs are often referred to as zk-SNARKs, which stand for "Zero-Knowledge Succinct Non-Interactive Arguments of Knowledge", or zk-SNARKs for short, or, if you want to be simple, we can just call them Zero-Knowledge Proofs.